-Chesapeake Region Accessible Boating (CRAB) started in 1991 as a non-profit providing sailing instruction and experience on a fleet of four, donated Catalina Freedom 20's.
+Chesapeake Region Accessible Boating (CRAB) started in 1991 as a non-profit providing the thrill, freedom and therapeutic value of sailing to those with disabilities, recovering warriors and youth from at-risk communities.
 The organization was founded by Don Backe who was paralyzed in his 50's from a car accident in 1989.
 He had been an avid sailor all of his life and his friends got him back into sailing to improve his spirits and to rekindle his love of sailing.
 Don took his enthusiasm for sailing and built an organization that could share the experience with many other people with disabilities, wounded warriors, and children from at-risk neighborhoods.

 Today CRAB provides sailing experiences and instruction to nearly 1,000 guests every year from its base of operations at Sandy Point State Park.
 Thanks to the numerous CRAB volunteer Skippers, Crew, and Support Staff sailing programs are held every week from April through October and include SailFree Sundays, Group Sails, Sailing Camps and Clinics, and Regattas.